Gorbunov (Esin), Petr Afanas'evich

 Born 1891, Govorkino, (Stavropol Province?)
 Russian Empire, 1891; died 1968, Leningrad, USSR

 From 1927 to 1930, Petr Gorbunov attended Vkhutein (Higher Artistic-Technical Institute), formerly the Imperial Academy of Arts.
-Gorbunov began to exhibit professionally in 1936 and he created such paintings as Lenin's Speech at a Finnish Train Station (1934; Novosibirsk Painting Gallery) and Partisans (1945), among many others throughout his career.
-In addition to his historical paintings, Gorbunov produced a number of portraits.
-He was also active as a poster artist, authoring such posters as Let's Transform the War with Imperialism into Civil War!
+Gorbunov began to exhibit professionally in 1936 and created such paintings as Lenin's Speech at a Finnish Train Station (1934; Novosibirsk Painting Gallery) and Partisans (1945), among others throughout his career.
+In addition to historical paintings, Gorbunov also produced a number of portraits.
+He was active as a poster artist, authoring such posters as Let's Transform the War with Imperialism into Civil War!
 (1917) and Did You Contribute to the Reconstruction of Leningrad?
 (1945).
 Petr Gorbunov became a member of the Communist Party in 1917.